jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 Pusher is a hosted service that makes it very easy to add real-time functionality to a web or mobile application.
 This service provides libraries that help to seamlessly build chat applications, real-time charts, collaborative editors, etc. You can find more information about Pusher and the features it provides [on their website](https://www.pusher.com).

 In this article, you will use [a feature provided by Pusher called TextSync](https://docs.pusher.com/textsync) to build your application.
-Basically, TextSync provides the functionality that enables users work on a document in real-time with others, it will also handle authorization and a few other things you will see as you build your application.
+Basically, TextSync provides the functionality that enables users to work on a document in real-time with others.
+Besides that, it will also handle authorization and a few other things you will see as you build your application.

 ## Scaffolding your Project